 The inflorescence is a series of clusters of individual stalked flowers springing from the leaf-like bract axils at the top of the stem, 2 to 4 flowers per axil.
 The inflorescence can be from 6 to 12 inches high.

 The flowers are 5-parted, up to 2 inches long, tubular with a pinkish to lavender-blue corolla that has wide flaring lips.
 The upper lip has two rounded lobes and the lower lip has three.
-Like most penstemons, the base of the corolla is somewhat flat and this one has deep purple fine veins which are nectar guides.
-The upper side has a ridge.
+Like most penstemons, the base of the corolla is somewhat flat and this one has fine deep purple colored veins which are nectar guides.
+The upper side of the corolla has a ridge.
 The green calyx has 5 short triangular pointed lobes.
 Inside, there are 5 stamens and a white style.
 The style, with an enlarged stigma, and four of the stamens that are true are appressed to the upper part of the corolla tube while the fifth sometimes degenerated stamen (a staminode) lies at the base of the tube, sticks out and is slightly hairy at the tip.

 Seed: Fertile flowers produce a dry ovoid seed capsule containing numerous irregular shaped loose brown seeds.
 Seeds are wind distributed and the plant can self-seed.
 Capsules may remain overwinter on the stem.
 Seeds need 30 days of cold stratification to break dormancy.
 Plant when the ground is cool - early spring after the last hard frost or in the fall and let winter take care of the dormancy period.
 Seeds are large as Beardtongues go - 16,000 to the ounce.